Throat microphone: Operation

 A contact microphone is fastened to the neck below the larynx and records a signal related to the sound in the trachea.
 The contact microphone senses the vibration in the wall of the neck.
 These vibrations reflect the mechanical shocks that result from the closing of the glottis and the variations of the subglottic pressure.
 This results from the interrupted transglottal airflow.

 A contact microphone can also be known as an accelerometer microphone.
 This is fastened below the larynx to produce a signal that is related to the vocal fold vibrations and the sound pressure in the trachea.
-The waveform produced by the contact microphone is usually independent on articulation.
+The waveform produced by the contact microphone is usually independent of articulation.
 This is due to the high glottal impedance.
 The signal produced by the contact microphone measures fundamental frequency.
 The contact microphone is a simple accelerometer containing a piezo-electric ceramic disc as the pick-up unit.
 The disc is enclosed in a metal container of 15 mm in diameter and 5 mm in thickness and weighs about 20 grams.